top of page

 Temporary mesh fencing installed around a vacant site—providing a clear boundary, visual deterrent, and fast protection during school holidays.

-Securing vacant sites isn’t just about preventing break-ins or vandalism—it’s about keeping teenagers safe.
+Securing vacant sites isn’t just about preventing damage and vandalism; it’s also about keeping teenagers safe.
 At Propertysec, we provide fast-deploy security solutions to make properties less inviting and far safer.

-Durable metal screens that block access through windows or broken doors—highly effective at deterring entry without damaging the structure.
-Learn more here
+• Steel Security Screens: Durable metal screens block access through windows or broken doors.
+They effectively deter entry without damaging the structure.
+Learn more here.

-Lockable, high-strength doors allow authorised access while keeping everyone else out.
-A great option for sites that still need inspection or maintenance access.
-See our steel doors
+• Steel Security Doors: Lockable, high-strength doors allow authorized access while keeping everyone else out.
+These doors work well for sites needing periodic inspection or maintenance.
+See our steel doors.

-Our CCTV towers and perimeter intrusion detection systems (PIDs) operate without mains power, providing 24/7 visibility and real-time alerts—perfect for remote or unpowered sites.
+• Off-Grid Security Systems: Our CCTV towers and perimeter intrusion detection systems (PIDs) operate without mains power, ensuring 24/7 visibility and real-time alerts—ideal for remote or unpowered sites.

 A Safer Property Means Safer Communities